Jeremy Lin: Racial issues

 In a 2015 interview with Pablo S. Torre in ESPN The Magazine, Lin expressed the belief that perceptions of Asians had affected his reputation as a player who was turnover-prone or unable to use both hands, despite statistics that suggested he had improved in both areas.
 He also noted his reputation as a poor defender who lacked speed, while D'Antoni stated that Lin "was one of the quickest athletes we've ever worked out".
 Lin also opined that his performance with the Knicks may have gained excessive publicity due to his ethnicity.
 "People just aren't used to seeing Asians do certain things, so it creates a very polarizing effect," Lin stated.
 In 2015, Lin said, "I feel like Asians in general don't get the respect that we may deserve whether it comes to sports, basketball, or whatever it might be".
 Reflecting on the subject of race after he returned to the New York City area in 2016 to play for the Brooklyn Nets, Lin stated, "In some ways, Linsanity wouldn't have been Linsanity if I was a different skin color, most likely, it wouldn't have been as big of a deal, and that went to my advantage, too, but if you look prior to that, a lot of the obstacles to even get to that point where I could get to a position of getting on the floor, those were definitely obstacles that were very much stereotypes that I had to fight along the way.
 So I've always understood that there's good and there's bad and you have to take them together and just be thankful for it all."

 J. A. Adande of ESPN.com wrote that heightened ethnic sensitivity toward Asian Americans was "another way [Lin's] impact resonates far beyond Madison Square Garden".
 The AAJA released a set of guidelines to the media in response to what it termed as "factual inaccuracies about Lin's background as well as an alarming number of references that rely on stereotypes about Asians or Asian Americans".

+In February 2021, Lin was called "coronavirus" by a fellow G League player, which prompted Lin to speak out against the prevailing Asian hate sentiment following the COVID-19 pandemic.
+Lin spoke out on social media and to various reporters, emphasizing the importance of continued self-education.